jh3nd3rs0n/jargyle/src/site/markdown/index.md

 -   Both the SOCKS client API and the SOCKS server API can be used for testing.
 -   The SOCKS client API can be used for enabling SOCKS and additional features for clients.
--   A chain of at least two instances of a SOCKS server can be used to provide secure traffic: one instance for clients with authentication that can be required and the other instance(s) for the one instance with TCP traffic that can be layered with SSL/TLS, UDP traffic that can be layered with DTLS, and authentication that can be required.
+-   A chain of at least two SOCKS server instances can be used to provide secure traffic: a local SOCKS server instance and one or more remote SOCKS server instances.
+Local clients can access the local SOCKS server instance while the local SOCKS server instance routes SSL/TLS-layered TCP traffic and DTLS-layered UDP traffic through one or more remote SOCKS server instances.

 ## Examples